Dynamic Policy Fusion for User Alignment Without Re-Interaction: Methodology

 \subsection{Policy Fusion}

-Policy fusion is a process of combining two or more policies to produce a new policy.
-Sestini et al.~\cite{sestini2021policy} discussed several approaches through which policy fusion can be performed.
+Policy fusion is a process of combining two or more policies to produce a new policy. ~\cite{sestini2021policy} discussed several approaches through which policy fusion can be performed.
 We also aim to obtain a personalised policy by fusing the intent-specific and task-specific policies.
 However, policy fusion in the context of personalisation should satisfy two constraints.
 Firstly, fused policy should be identical to the task-specific policy if the task-specific and intent-specific policies are identical to each other - a property that we refer to as the invariability constraint.
 This constraint is crucial because it ensures that when the objectives of the task and the human are aligned, the personalised policy remains consistent and does not deviate during the fusion of identical constituent policies.
-Correspondingly, we define invariant policies as follows: \begin{definition}[Invariant policies] Two policies $\pi_1(a|s)$ and $\pi_2(a|s)$ are said to be invariant policies if $KL\left( \pi_1(a|s) \middle\| \pi_2(a|s) \right) = 0 \ \forall \ s\in\mathcal{S}$. \end{definition} The second constraint is that the fused policy should act on the common support of the policies being fused.
+Correspondingly, we define invariant policies as follows: \begin{definition}[Invariant policies] Two policies $\pi_1(a|s)$ and $\pi_2(a|s)$ are said to be invariant policies if

+\end{definition} The second constraint is that the fused policy should act on the common support of the policies being fused.
 To accommodate the aforementioned constraints, we construct the personalised policy through a new fusion method as follows:

+where Z is the normalising factor.
+Since $\pi_{\phi}$ and $\pi_{\psi}$ are independent, their joint probability can be expressed as the product of $\pi_\phi$ and $\pi_\psi$.
+This ensures that the fused policy acts on the common support.
+Moreover, this fusion method ensures both the task-specific policy and the fused policy are invariant policies if the task-specific policy and the intent-specific policy are identical, thereby satisfying the invariability constraint. \begin{lemma} If $\pi_\phi(a|s) = \pi_\psi(a|s)$, then $\pi_\phi(a|s)$ and $\pi_f(a|s)$ are invariant policies. \end{lemma}